Outstanding Essays from the University Writing Seminars

 Carina J. Luo

 "Condemnation of Female Hunger"

 Carina updates Susan Bordo's 1993 essay, "Hunger as Ideology," by applying it to recent advertisements.
-In one commercial, a female coroner spares no effort to obtain the enjoyment of a male corpses's impressive protuberance—a bottle of Mike's Hard Lemonade.
-In an ad for Yoplait, a young woman unhurridly savors her yogurt, unconcerned by the impatience of her attentive lovers.
-A preview from the forthcoming 2020-2021 issue of Write Now!
+In one, a female coroner spares no effort to obtain the enjoyment of a male corpses's impressive protuberance—a bottle of Mike's Hard Lemonade.
+In a Yoplait commercial, a young woman casually consumes a cup of yogurt, unconcerned by the impatience of her panting lovers.
+From UWS 16a: Sex and Advertising, Fall 2020.